List of Bewitched characters: Tabitha Stephens

-Tabitha Stephens (Erin Murphy) (spelled Tabatha in production credits until season 5) is the older child of Samantha and Darrin.
-She is born in season 2.
+Tabitha Stephens (Erin Murphy) (spelled Tabatha in production credits until season 5) is Samantha and Darrin's older child born in season 2.
 She has supernatural powers.
 Tabitha Stephens' birth in the season 2 episode "And Then There Were Three" featured infant Cynthia Black in the role.
 For the remainder of the season, Tabitha was played by twins Heidi and Laura Gentry, followed by twins Tamar and Julie Young.
 Fraternal twin toddlers Diane Murphy and Erin Murphy were cast for the role at the beginning of season 3.
 In time, they began to look less alike, so Diane was dropped during season 4.
 Diane made several guest appearances in other roles, and filled in as Tabitha one last time in season 5's "Samantha Fights City Hall", because Erin had the mumps.
 The character was the focus of a spin-off series, Tabitha, initially played by Liberty Williams in the 1976 pilot and by Lisa Hartman in the short-lived 1977 series.
 Despite airing only five years after the end of the original series, and being set in the 1970s as were the final seasons of Bewitched, Tabitha is depicted as a 20-something college graduate in the spin-off.

 Adam Stephens

-Adam Stephens (David Lawrence) is the younger child of Samantha and Darrin.
+Adam Stephens (David Lawrence) is Samantha and Darrin's younger son.
 Just like his mother and older sister, he has supernatural powers.
 In the Tabitha TV show pilot, he is played by Bruce Kimmel and he also possessed warlock powers and a mischievous nature, but in the series itself, he was played by David Ankrum, and was often the disapproving mortal figure of the family, much like their father, Darrin was.
 Despite his entreaties to his sister to not use her powers, and his dismay when their Aunt Minerva (Karen Morrow) encouraged her to use them, he really does love his sister very much.
 A continuity error switched the birth order of Tabitha and Adam (in Bewitched, Tabitha is older and Adam is younger; in Tabitha, Adam is older and Tabitha is younger).